multycloud/multy-docs/blog/2022-06-21-compute-aws-vs-azure-vs-gcp/index.md

 ## Overview

-Amazon is the market leader on cloud computing resources with their Elastic Compute Cloud (EC2).
+Amazon is the market leader on cloud computing resources with Elastic Compute Cloud (EC2).
 Google Cloud offers a similar service called Compute Engine and Azure also has Virtual Machines.

 These services provide a virtualized environment where you can easily launch your applications in a few seconds without having to buy and manage hardware yourself.
 Since it's so easy to create or destroy new instances, you can add more or remove on-demand depending on your usage, allowing you to scale effortlessly.